-The difference between the U.S. federal statutory income tax rate and the Company's effective income tax rate for the three months endedMarch 31, 2018 was mainly due to the tax effect of permanent differences related to foreign currency exchange loss, inclusion of foreign earnings in the U.S. as a result of recently enacted tax law, pre-tax losses with no associated tax benefit, foreign withholding taxes and state taxes.
+The difference between the U.S. federal statutory income tax rate and the Company's effective income tax rate for thenine months ended September 30, 2018 was mainly due to the tax effect of permanent differences related to foreign currency exchange gain or loss, inclusion of foreign earnings in the U.S. as a result of recently enacted tax law, pre-tax losses with no associated tax benefit, the recording of provision to return adjustments in the U.S., discrete impacts of opening balance sheet adjustments related to the Sovitec acquisition and state taxes.

-The difference between the U.S. federal statutory income tax rate and the Company's effective income tax rate for the three months ended March 31, 2017 was mainly due to the tax effect of repatriating foreign earnings back to the United States as dividends offset by lower tax rates in foreign jurisdictions as compared to the U.S. tax rate, foreign withholdings taxes, state taxes and non-deductible transaction costs.
+The difference between the U.S. federal statutory income tax rate and the Company's effective income tax rate fornine months ended September 30, 2017 was mainly due to the tax effect of repatriating foreign earnings back to the United States as dividends offset by lower tax rates in foreign jurisdictions as compared to the U.S. tax rate, foreign withholdings taxes, state taxes and non-deductible transaction costs.